Wayne Thiebaud: Early life

 Thiebaud was born to Alice Eugenia (Le Baron) and Morton Thiebaud in Mesa, Arizona.
 They moved a year later to southern California where the family lived for most of Thiebaud's childhood until he graduated from secondary school in Long Beach, California.
 Thiebaud and his family were members of the Church of Jesus Christ of Latter-day Saints, and his father was a bishop in the church when Thiebaud was a teenager.
 Morton was also a Ford mechanic, foreman at Gold Medal Creamery, traffic safety supervisor, and real estate agent.

 One summer during his first school years, he apprenticed at Walt Disney Studios drawing "in-betweens" of Goofy, Pinocchio, and Jiminy Cricket at a rate of $14 a week.
 The next summer, he studied at the Frank Wiggins Trade School in Los Angeles.
 From 1938 to 1949, he worked as a cartoonist and designer in California and New York City.
-He served as an artist in the First Motion Picture Unit of the United States Army Air Forces from 1942 to 1945.
+He was an artist in the First Motion Picture Unit of the United States Army Air Forces from 1942 to 1945.

 In 1949, he enrolled at San Jose State College (now San José State University) before transferring to Sacramento State College (now California State University, Sacramento), where he earned a bachelor's degree in 1951 and a master's degree in 1952.

 Career

 Thiebaud subsequently began teaching at Sacramento City College.
 In 1960, he became assistant professor at the University of California, Davis, where he taught for 42 years and influenced numerous art and design students.
 He held a Professor Emeritus title there up until his death in late 2021.
-He retired from U.C.
-Davis in 1990, but continued to teach on an unpaid basis until 2002.
+He retired from UC Davis in 1990, but continued to teach on an unpaid basis until 2002.

 On a leave of absence during 1956–57, he spent time in New York City, where he became friends with Elaine and Willem de Kooning and Franz Kline, and was much influenced by these abstractionists as well as by proto-pop artists Robert Rauschenberg and Jasper Johns.
 During this time, he began a series of very small paintings based on images of food displayed in windows, and he focused on their basic shapes.

 Returning to California, he pursued this subject matter and style, isolating triangles, circles, squares, etc. He also co-founded the Artists Cooperative Gallery, now Artists Contemporary Gallery, and other cooperatives including Pond Farm, having been exposed to the concept of cooperatives in New York.

 In 1960, he had his first solo show in San Francisco at the San Francisco Museum of Modern Art, and shows in New York City at the Staempfli and Tanager galleries.
 These shows received little notice, but two years later, a 1962 Sidney Janis Gallery exhibition in New York officially launched Pop Art, bringing Thiebaud national recognition, although he disclaimed being anything other than a painter of illusionistic form.